adibtatriantama/Conways-Game-of-Life/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Reference

+This project is from [Free Code Camp Take Home Projects](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/build-the-game-of-life).

+User stories to complete the challenge

+1. When I first arrive at the game, it will randomly generate a board and start playing.
+2. I can start and stop the board.
+3. I can set up the board.
+4. I can clear the board.
+5. When I press start, the game will play out.
+6. Each time the board changes, I can see how many generations have gone by.